Hotel: History

 Some English towns had as many as ten such inns and rivalry between them became intense, not only for the income from the stagecoach operators but for the revenue from the food and drink supplied to the wealthy passengers.
 By the end of the century, coaching inns were being run more professionally, with a regular timetable being followed and fixed menus for food.

 Inns began to cater to richer clients in the mid-18th century, and consequently grew in grandeur and in the level of service provided.
 Sudhir Andrews traces "the birth of an organised hotel industry" to Europe's chalets and small hotels which catered primarily to aristocrats.

 One of the first hotels in a modern sense, the Royal Clarence, opened in Exeter in 1768, although the idea only really caught on in the early-19th century.
 In 1812 Mivart's Hotel opened its doors in London, later changing its name to Claridge's.

 Hotels proliferated throughout Western Europe and North America in the 19th century.
 Luxury hotels, including the 1829 Tremont House in Boston, the 1836 Astor House in New York City, the 1889 Savoy Hotel in London, and the Ritz chain of hotels in London and Paris in the late 1890s, catered to an ever more-wealthy clientele.

+The luxury hotels of the 1900's were referred to as palace hotels in the United States, and as grand hotels in Europe.
+While there were differences between these two types of hotels -- a palace hotel was always large, while a grand hotel could have as few as 50 guest rooms -- they both featured dining, facilities for social activities, and a high standard of personalized service in addition to rooms for sleeping.
+Many were located downtown in cities, and this type of hotel spread globally to provide European and American travelers with familiar accommodations.
+Luxury hotels of this period frequently offered long-term accommodations in addition to short-term stays.

+In the United States, the majority of hotels in the 19th through the mid-20th centuries contained both rooms intended for short-term stays and rooms or suites intended for more permanent residence.
+People of all social classes lived in hotels during this time period.

 Title II of the Civil Rights Act of 1964 is part of a United States law that prohibits discrimination on the basis of race, religion, or national origin in places of public accommodation.
 Hotels are included as types of public accommodation in the Act.